 Are you looking for the best luaus on Oahu that offer something special?
 Keep scrolling for my honest review of the Disney Aulani Luau on Oahu.

-This Disney Aulani Luau review contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Disney Aulani Luau review was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Do you want to know if the Disney Aulani luau is worth it?